rangle/react-training/guide.md

 -   Simple demo

--   Trivia/Crossword puzzle, statements with a blank that they can fill in the blank

 -   Intelligent Interrupts
     -   Structure into your talk, breaks for the audience to interact
     -   Encourage a conversation about the topic